saggins/saggin-php/_posts/2020-05-22-TrainStation.md

 - Lobby

 # Rails
-The rails is the very top floor of the bulding.
+The rails are on the very top floor of the bulding.
 It hosts 4 rails and serves as a hub.

 # Portal
-They're three portals on this floor
+There are three portals on this floor
 * Nether (2)
 * One HUB Portal